 Tell the truth – does your task management system look anything like this picture?
-Or, are you a manager and see many of your people managing their tasks like this?
+If you are a manager, do you see many of your people managing their tasks like this?

-If you answered “yes”, you’re not alone.
+If you answered “yes,” you’re not alone.
 And it’s not even your fault.
 But you need to do something about it.
+Reign in the task management beast and start getting organized today.

 Can I make a confession?
 I miss the good old days of using a Day Timer to manage my day.
 Everything I needed to do was in one place.
 Today there are over 60 different task management apps available, not to mention e-mail, voice mail, post-its, notepads, project management systems, and more.